Communication and Culture News

 Taking the Lead on Safe Sport

 I’m calling on Canada to take the lead on Good, Safe, Clean and True sport.
 Canada is best positioned, as a world moral leader (albeit shaky of late), to take the lead on good sport.
 Winning can only come with integrity.
 It’s the Canadian Way.
-As a professor and research in communication, I believe that leadership is communication and communication is crucial to leading change in the area of safe and good sport.
+As a professor and researcher in communication, I believe that leadership is communication and communication is crucial to leading change in the area of safe and good sport.
 It is one thing to say we believe in integrity in sport, it is another to communicate those beliefs through or behaviours, policies, actions, laws, systems, structures, and education.

 Recently I participated in an interview on the recent but enduring case of the Whitecaps soccer organization who finally responded to complaints from 13 women from the 2008 team against the sexual harassment and abuse they had experienced from their then coach, Coach Billy.
 I’m tired of hearing the same old story: